 Finally.
-I got around to writing the 2nd part of our Korean Men Misconceptions series.
+I got around to writing the 2nd part of our Misconceptions series.
 If you haven’t read the first part yet, well, please check it out first.
-As I mentioned last time, this is a joint project with the now certified musical actress, Ms. Cherish-Maningat Bae (so proud of my ì¹œêµ¬!).
-You see, we’re kind of both on a mission to enlighten some girls who just blindly go “OMG UNNI I WANNA HAVE A KOREAN BOYFRIEND, TOO *flail flail*!!! *Bitchslaps* First, neither of us are Korean so don’t call me unni.
-Second, well, there’s no second.
-We just hope that by us sharing these info, it will somehow prevent another girl from getting impregnated by her Korean boyfriend who would up and leave her after his English studies here.
+As I mentioned last time, this is a joint project with the now certified musical actress, Ms. Cherish-Maningat Bae (so proud of my 친구).
+You see, we realize that many girls need to be brought back to reality especially those who blindly go “OMG UNNI I WANNA HAVE A KOREAN BOYFRIEND, TOO *flail flail*!!!

 Ahahaha!
 THIS.
 THIS SO MUCH.
 Most people’s exposure to the Korean world is through K-dramas and Kpop and of course, almost all of the boys there are good looking 멋있다 meoshida, 우유 빛칼 uyu bit kal (white skin), 꽃미남 kot mi nam (flower boy) and all that jazz.
-If Pinays only knew, this is not the case in the real Korean world.
-Actually, you don’t have to go far to prove that you can only find dashing, breath-taking, makalaglag-panty Koreans on screen or on stage.
-Just look at the Korean men here.
-Or hell, just look at Jimmy Kim.
-WTF IS THAT?!
+However, if some Pinays only knew (especially those who haven’t gone to Korea), my mother included, this is not always the case in the real non-TV world.
+Actually, you don’t have to go far to prove that you can more or less find dashing, breath-taking, makalaglag-panty Koreans only on screen or on stage.
+Just look at the Korean men in the country.
+Or Jimmy Kim.
 (I love you, bebe!
 Tsuptsup mwahmwah~)

 I believe you, Jo In Sung.

 Perhaps you’d think that the Koreans here represent a small percentage of the Korean population.
 Well, in terms of number, you’re probably right.
-But as per Cherish, the Koreans in Philippines best represent the general Korean population – middle class, who can afford a bit more to study English abroad, or those who start businesses in Philippines because Korea is too saturated already.
-But honestly, if those Koreans would be given a choice, they’d choose to stay in their home country, much like the OFW’s who’d opt to live here if they had a better life.
+But surprisingly, the Koreans in Philippines is quite a decent representation of the general Korean population – middle class, who can afford to study English abroad, or those who start businesses in Philippines because Korea is already too saturated.

 1) The School Boy – Glasses, knapsack, earphones + playing with their smart phones, sneakers, skinny jeans.